islamicity24/AmazonCity/Module 6 VPC Networking Environment Lab.md

 Expand here to learn more about it.

-New business requirement: Enhancing the security layer for private resources (Challenge #2) Sofía and Nikhil are proud of the changes they made to the cafe's application architecture.
-They are pleased by the additional security they built, and they are also glad to have a test environment that they can use before they deploy updates to the production instance.
+# New business requirement: Enhancing the security layer for private resources (Challenge #2)
+Sofía and Nikhil are proud of the changes they made to the cafe's application architecture.
+They are pleased by the additional security they built, and they are also glad to have `a test environment` instance (for development) that they can use before they deploy  updates to `the production instance (Private E2 Instance)`.
 They tell Mateo about their new application architecture, and he's impressed!
-To further improve their application security, Mateo advises them to build an additional layer of security by using custom network access control lists (network ACLs).
+To further improve their application security, Mateo advises them to build `an additional layer of security by using custom network access control lists (network ACLs)`.

-# In this challenge, you will continue to take on the role of one of the café's system administrators.
+In this challenge, you will continue to take on the role of one of the café's system administrators.
 Now that you established secure access from the bastion host to the EC2 instance in the private subnet, you must enhance the security layer of the private subnet.
 To accomplish this task, you will create and configure a custom network ACL.

 ## Task 10: Creating a network ACL